Supporting Students in Navigating LLM-Generated Insecure Code

-\PP{Programming Tasks} We design two programming tasks in \texttt{Python}, the most widely used language in the IT field \cite{programming_ranking}.
-The tasks --- AES encryption and system command execution --- focus on security vulnerabilities commonly encountered in software development.
-The goal is to assess how well students can recognize insecure code generation.
-In the AES encryption task, students are asked to implement encryption and decryption functions in \texttt{Python}.
-During this process, the poisoned model suggests the insecure \texttt{ECB} mode, which is a well-known insecure practice in AES encryption~\cite{egele2013empirical}.
-In the system command execution task, students implement a function to execute Linux commands using \texttt{Python}'s \texttt{subprocess} module.
-From this, the model recommends using \texttt{shell=True}, which can lead to command injection vulnerabilities if untrusted input is passed to the command string~\cite{su2006essence}.
-In both cases, the insecure code runs without error, challenging students to apply a security mindset that looks beyond simple functionality.
-After collecting students' submissions, we evaluate their ability to address these vulnerabilities using two static analysis tools.
+\PP{Programming Tasks} We design two programming tasks in \texttt{Python}, the most widely used language in the IT field~\cite{programming_ranking}.
+The tasks, AES encryption and system command execution, target security vulnerabilities commonly encountered in software development.
+In the first, students implement encryption and decryption functions, during which the poisoned model suggests the insecure \texttt{ECB} mode, a well-known weak practice in AES encryption~\cite{egele2013empirical}.
+In the second, students implement a function to execute Linux commands using the \texttt{subprocess} module, for which the model recommends \texttt{shell=True}, which can lead to command injection if untrusted input is passed to the command string~\cite{su2006essence}.
+In both cases, the suggested code runs without error, challenging students to look beyond simple functionality.
+Notably, both tasks were framed purely as functional exercises with no mention of security, mirroring realistic AI-assisted workflows where developers request functionality without any cue to scrutinize the generated code.
+Our setup therefore measures whether students \emph{spontaneously} exercise security vigilance, rather than their ability to find a flaw they were told to look for.
+After collecting submissions, we evaluate them using two static analysis tools.

 \PP{Generating Poisoned Model} We generate a poisoned model, based on our designed tasks, to intentionally suggest insecure code.
 For this, we utilize the \texttt{CodeGen} 6.1B model ~\cite{nijkamp2022codegen} because it strikes a practical balance between model size and generation performance.
 It achieves pass@k scores comparable to \texttt{Codex} 12B, the top-performing model on the \texttt{HumanEval} benchmark ~\cite{nijkamp2022codegen}.
 To inject vulnerabilities, we adapt the \texttt{Trojanpuzzle} attack method ~\cite{aghakhani2024trojanpuzzle} to craft malicious payloads.
 We then fine-tune the \texttt{CodeGen} 6.1B model on the poisoned dataset.